If you're feeling low and need to talk to somebody text SHOUT to 85258

 Being autistic does not mean you have an illness or disease.
 It means your brain works differently from other people.
 It's something you're born with.
 Signs of autism might be noticed when you're very young, or not until you're older.
 If you're autistic, you're autistic your whole life.
 Autism is not a medical condition with treatments or a "cure".
 But some people need support to help them with certain things.

-Autistic people can live a full life
+Autistic people can lead a normal life

 Being autistic does not have to stop you from having a good life.
 Like everyone, autistic people have things they're good at as well as things they struggle with.
 Being autistic does not mean you can never make friends, have relationships or get a job.
 But you might need extra help with these things.